midu16/midu16.github.io/_posts/2022-08-24-offline-mirroring-comparison.markdown

   image: inbacrnrdl0100.offline.oxtechnix.lan:5000/olm-mirror/redhat/rh-index:v1-test
   sourceType: grpc
 {% endhighlight %}

+Differences between `oc-cli`and `oc-mirror-cli` of the container base images upload:
+	For the `oc-cli` container based images all images are uploaded to the `olm-mirror` namespace of the offline registry.
+	For the `oc-mirror-cli` container based images are uploaded to the `olm-mirror`namespace and inside this namespace has been defined other sub-namespaces `odf4`, `openshift4`, `redhat` and `rhel8`.
+	The `ICSP.yaml` file generated using the `oc-mirror-cli` its generating a more dynamic content for which no update is required.

 Step 7.
 How to backtrack the content of .tar file container base images content